Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Introduction and background

 Consequently, the unique stationary distribution for the chain is $\pi_j = \Sigma_j / \Sigma^{(1)}$. \end{theorem} \quad Section \ref{kem} recalls the short combinatorial proof of this result due to Ventcel and Freidlin \cite{FV}, where Theorem \ref{MCTT} appeared as an auxiliary lemma to study random dynamical systems.
 It was also formulated by Shubert \cite{Shu} and Solberg \cite{Solberg} in the language of graph theory, and by Kolher and Vollmerhaus \cite{KV} in the context of biological multi-state systems.
 The name {\em Markov chain tree theorem} was first coined by Leighton and Rivest \cite{LR,LRbis}, where they extended the result to general Markov chains which are not necessarily irreducible, see Theorem \ref{MC2}.

 \quad Later Anantharam and Tsoucas \cite{AT}, Aldous \cite{Aldous} and Broder \cite{Broder} provided probabilistic arguments by lifting the Markov chain to its spanning tree counterpart.
 A method to generate random spanning trees, the {\em Aldous-Broder algorithm}, was devised as a by-product of their proofs: see Lyons and Peres \cite[Section $4.4$]{LP}.
-See also Madry et al. \cite{KMcs,MST} for development on fast algorithms to generate random spanning trees.
-Recently, Biane et al. \cite{Biane, Bianec} studied the factorization of a polynomial associated to that spanning tree-valued Markov chain.
-Gursoy et al. \cite{GKMS} extended the Markov chain tree theorem in the max algebra setting.
+See also Kelner and M\textpolhook{a}dry \cite{KMcs}, and M\textpolhook{a}dry, Straszak and Tarnawski \cite{MST} for development on fast algorithms to generate random spanning trees.
+Recently, Biane \cite{Biane}, and Biane and Chapuy \cite{Bianec} studied the factorization of a polynomial associated to that spanning tree-valued Markov chain.
+Gursoy, Kirkland, Mason and Sergeev \cite{GKMS} extended the Markov chain tree theorem in the max algebra setting.

 \quad As we discuss in Subsection \ref{ttr}, the Markov chain tree theorem is a probabilistic expression of {\em Kirchhoff's matrix tree theorem} \cite{Kir,Tutte, Chaiken}.
 See also Seneta \cite[Lemma 7.1]{Seneta} for a weaker form of this theorem and its application to compute stationary distributions of countable state Markov chains from finite truncations.
 Here is a version of Kirchhoff's matrix tree theorem, essentially due to Chaiken \cite{Chaiken} and Chen \cite{Chen}.
 We follow the presentation of Pokarowski \cite[Lemma $1.1$ and $1.2$]{Poka1}. \begin{theorem}[Kirchhoff's matrix forest theorem for directed graphs] \cite{Chaiken,Chen,Poka1} Let $R$ be a subset of the finite state space $S$ of a Markov chain $(X_n)_{n \in \mathbb{N}}$ with transition matrix $\textbf{P}$.
 Let $\textbf{L}:=\textbf{I}-\textbf{P}$ where $\textbf{I}$ is the identity matrix on $S$, and let $\textbf{L}(R)$ be the matrix indexed by $S \setminus R$ obtained by removing from ${\bf L}$ all the rows and columns indexed by $R$.
 Then